-Ensure that the server is running.
-Remote subcommands require a running server.
+- 1. Ensure that the server is running.
+Remote subcommands require a running server. - 2.
+Create the connector resource by using the create-connector-resource subcommand.

-- 2. Create the connector resource by using the create-connector-resource subcommand.
-Information about properties for the subcommand is included in this help page. - 3.
-If needed, restart the server.
+Information about properties for the subcommand is included in this help page.

 Some properties require server restart.
 See Configuration Changes That Require Restart.
 If your server needs to be restarted, see To Restart a Domain.